milvus-io/milvus-helm/README.md

 ## Configuration

 ### Milvus Server Configuration

+The following table lists the configurable parameters of the milvus server and their default values.

 | Parameter                                 | Description                                   | Default                                                 |
 |-------------------------------------------|-----------------------------------------------|---------------------------------------------------------|
 | `primaryPath`                             | Path used to store data and metadata          | `/var/lib/milvus/data`                                  |